kubernetes/community/contributors/design-proposals/local-storage-overview.md

 ### Alice manages a deployment and requires “Guaranteed” ephemeral storage

-1. Kubelet running across all nodes will identify primary partition and expose capacity and allocatable for the primary “root” partition.
-This allows primary storage to be considered as a first class resource when scheduling.
-The runtime partition is an implementation detail and is not exposed outside the node.
+1. Kubelet running across all nodes will identify primary partition and expose capacity and allocatable for the primary partitions.
+This allows primary partitions' storage capacity to be considered as a first class resource when scheduling.

     ```yaml
     apiVersion: v1